-This story was published on 3 September 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 3 September 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Youth Jobs PaTH internships are working for Transition to Work participants, creating opportunities for more young people to get into work.